Australia vs UNESCO: The Great Barrier Reef World Heritage Downgrade (Video)

 Environmental groups say that the UN’s decision brings attention to Australia’s deficient climate action.
 Australia is unusual amongst the world’s major economies for not having committed a date to reach net-zero emissions.
 Their first Nationally Determined Contribution to combat climate change was made in 2015.
 It aims to reduce greenhouse gas emissions by a mere 26-28 per cent below 2005 levels by 2030.
 This commitment was reiterated in 2020, with the government claiming their projections show they will ‘overachieve’ the target.
 However, the government’s emissions projections only achieve a reduction of 22 per cent below 2005 by 2030.

 Furthermore, the Australian government supports a gas-led recovery instead of a green recovery to the COVID-19 economic crisis.
-Australia is the world’s largest exporter of both liquified natural gas (LNG) and coal.
+Australia is the world’s largest exporter of both liquefied natural gas (LNG) and coal.
 Due to its refusal to commit to stronger climate change targets or reduce the use of fossil fuels, the UN ranks Australia last out of over 170 UN members for its response to climate change.
 The government’s vehement pushback against the UNESCO recommendation reflects the country’s ongoing commitment to dirty fossil fuels.

 The result of Australia’s response

 Canberra successfully convinced the World Heritage Committee members to give their conservation efforts more time.
 The UNESCO experts’ recommendation to downgrade the reef’s World Heritage status was ignored.
 Those they persuaded to vote against the recommendation included other fossil fuel exporting countries, like Russia and Saudi Arabia.